ForkBombGIT/Console-Web-Crawler/README.md

 - [Contributors](#contributors)

 ## About the Repo
-A console web page crawler with a variety of useful functions, such as link checking and attribute checking
+A console web page crawler with a variety of useful functions, such as link and attribute checking.
+The crawler ensures that links are active, and if page elements contain a certain provided attribute.

 ## Getting Started